IST-DASLab/gptq-gguf-toolkit/README.md

 ## Workflow Overview

-The toolkit follows a three-stage pipeline for optimized GGUF quantization:
+The toolkit follows a three-stage pipeline for optimized GGUF quantization, creating the database for the search, searching and reassambling the model from the found configuration.

 ### 1. Uniform Quantization
 The goal of this first step is to create an accurate quantized model with uniform per-layer quantization.
 Specifically, it enables to create quantized model variants using either: